nicholasl23638/OnShapeToURDF/README.md

 ```

 ## ROS launch
 Fill in the code for the ROS2 launch files.
+Copy launch files from quadruped_description pkg.
+Rename any reference to "quadruped" to dingus

 In launch/dingus.launch.py: Assign package_description, robot_desc_path variables to respective pkg / robot names